webxGitanjali/daily-python-problems/README.md

             break
         index += 1

-You have a fixed amount of money in your wallet and you spend it on various activities during the week.
+Problem 7: You have a fixed amount of money in your wallet and you spend it on various activities during the week.
 In this task, you’ll calculate:

 The total money spent.
 The remaining balance in your wallet after subtracting those expenses.